maxtkc/mvths-wiki/docs/013-challenge-review.rst

    TEACHER CHECK \_\_\_\_\_

 #.
 Connect three LEDs to any three pins on your microcontroller, except pin 5.
-Attach a fourth lead to pin 5.
+Attach a long jump wire to pin 5.
 Write a program to turn on all three LEDs when pin 5 is connected to ground and turn off all three LEDs when pin 5 is connected to power.

    TEACHER CHECK \_\_\_\_\_